juanmaroni/the-odin-project/README.md

 Considerations:
 - Operand, Operator, Operand, Operator...
 Doesn't allow negative input.
 It does allow negative results, but not calculations from those results.
 - Decimals aren't fully functional: only one dot per operation (before pressing '=').
-- I have to find a good way to control the screen when overflowing text.

 ### [Live](https://juanmaroni.me/the-odin-project/calculator/)